bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 8-12.</b> Diffuse vs. specular lighting</i></small></small></p>

-Both lighting primitives take a single input in as their bump map source and a surfaceScale attribute, which defines the relative height of the bump map.
+<p>Both lighting primitives take a single input in as their bump map source
+and a surfaceScale attribute, which defines the relative height of the bump map.
 The color of the light can also be customized using the lighting-color attribute, which is white by default.
 Both primitives